30+ TikTok Hook Examples

 Frequently Asked Questions

-What makes a good TikTok hook?
+What makes a good TikTok hook in 2026?

 How long should a TikTok hook be?